Did you know you are raising a miracle?

 But this issue isn’t about all these details really.
-It’s about the belief in a God that is in charge, and my struggle to accept that’s true.
+It’s about the belief in a God who is in charge, and my struggle to accept that it’s true.

 It’s an ongoing battle I always lose.
-And I wonder when I will finally step out of the ring and allow God’s mighty Hand to work freely in her life- without me standing in the way, holding down the bar, shutting the gate, or stifling the sanctity of her spirit simply because I struggle to believe.
+And I wonder when I will finally step out of the ring and allow God’s mighty Hand to work freely in her life without me standing in the way, holding down the bar, shutting the gate, or stifling her spirit simply because I struggle to believe.
 It’s exhausting, really.
 I’m no boxer.

-It’s a banter I reckon I will shuffle through with every new and glorious cliff she dangles over with her eyes peering wide and beautiful over the edge, beaming hope and life for each new flight she leaps into.
+It’s a banter I reckon I will shuffle through with every new and glorious cliff she dangles over with her eyes peering wide and beautiful over the edge, beaming hope and life for each new flight she takes.